Package insert / prescribing information

-Recovery of HPA axis function is generally prompt and complete on discontinuation of the drug.
+Recovery of HPA axis function is generally prompt and complete upon discontinuation of the drug.
 Infrequently, signs and symptoms of steroid withdrawal may occur, so that supplemental systemic corticosteroids are required.

-Pediatric patients may absorb proportionately larger amounts of topical corticosteroids and thus be more susceptible to systemic toxicity (see Pediatric Use under PRECAUTIONS).
+Pediatric patients may absorb proportionally larger amounts of topical corticosteroids and thus be more susceptible to systemic toxicity (See Pediatric Use under PRECAUTIONS).